An invariant of Legendrian and transverse links from open book decompositions of contact 3-manifolds: Introduction

 A 3-manifold $M$ can be represented with an open book decomposition $(B,\pi)$.
-Suppose $L$ is a Legendrian $n$-component link in $M$, equipped with a contact structure $\xi$.
+Suppose that $L$ is a Legendrian $n$-component \emph{oriented} link in $M$, equipped with a contact structure $\xi$.
 When some compatibility conditions with $\xi$ and $L$, which are explained in Section \ref{section:two}, are satisfied $(B,\pi)$, together with an appropriate set $A$ of embedded arcs in the page $S_1$, is said to be adapted to the Legendrian link $L$.
-In particular, we prove the following theorem. \begin{teo} Every Legendrian link $L$ in a contact 3-manifold $(M,\xi)$ admits an adapted open book decomposition $(B,\pi,A)$ which is compatible with the triple $(L,M,\xi)$.
+In particular, we prove the following theorem. \begin{teo} Every Legendrian oriented link $L$ in a contact $3$-manifold $(M,\xi)$ admits an adapted open book decomposition $(B,\pi,A)$ which is compatible with the triple $(L,M,\xi)$.
 Moreover, the contact framing of $L$ coincides with the framing induced on $L$ by the page $S_1$. \end{teo} Suppose from now on that $M$ is a rational homology sphere.
-A \emph{multi-pointed Heegaard diagram} is defined in \cite{Ozsvath2} as two collections of $g+n-1$ curves and two sets of $n$ basepoints in a genus $g$ surface $\Sigma$ which describe a link in $M$.
+A \emph{multi-pointed Heegaard diagram} is defined in \cite{Ozsvath2} as two collections of $g+n-1$ curves and two sets of $n$ basepoints in a genus $g$ surface $\Sigma$ which describe an oriented link in $M$.
 As shown in Section \ref{section:three}, one can associate, up to isotopy, a diagram of this kind to every adapted open book decomposition, compatible with the triple $(L,M,\xi)$.
 This diagram is called a Legendrian Heegaard diagram and it is denoted with $D_{(B,\pi,A)}$.
 The surface $\Sigma$ in $D_{(B,\pi,A)}$ is obtained by gluing the pages $S_1$ and $\overline{S_{-1}}$ together, moreover all the basepoints are contained in $S_1$.

-In Heegaard Floer theory the diagram $D_{(B,\pi,A)}$ gives a bigraded chain complex generated by some discrete subsets of points in $\Sigma$ \cite{Ozsvath} and whose homology is an $\F[U]$-module, where $\F$ is the field with two elements, called \emph{collapsed link Floer homology}.
-Such group it is a smooth link invariant and it is denoted by $cHFL^-\left(\overline M,L\right)$, see \cite{Book,Ozsvath2}.
-Furthermore, there is only one cycle in $cCFL^-\left(D_{(B,\pi,A)}\right)$, see \cite{Matic,LOSS}, that lies on the page $S_1$.
-This cycle is denoted by $\mathfrak L\left(D_{(B,\pi,A)}\right)$.
+In Heegaard Floer theory the diagram $D_{(B,\pi,A)}$ gives a bigraded chain complex $\left(cCFL^-(D_{(B,\pi,A)}),\partial^-\right)$, generated by some discrete subsets of points in $\Sigma$ \cite{Ozsvath} and whose homology is an $\F[U]$-module, where $\F$ is the field with two elements, called \emph{collapsed link Floer homology}.
+The isomorphism type of such a group is a smooth link invariant and it is denoted by $cHFL^-\left(\overline M,L\right)$, see \cite{Book,Ozsvath2}.
+Furthermore, there is only one cycle in $cCFL^-\left(D_{(B,\pi,A)}\right)$, see \cite{Matic,LOSS}, that lies on the page $S_1$: this cycle is denoted by $\mathfrak L\left(D_{(B,\pi,A)}\right)$. \begin{teo} Let us consider a Legendrian Heegaard diagram $D$, given by an open book compatible with a triple $(L,M,\xi)$, where $M$ is a rational homology $3$-sphere and $L$ is a null-homologous Legendrian $n$-component oriented link.